jgscott/ECO395M/exercises/exercises03.md

 - City_Market_Rent:  a measure of average rent per square-foot per calendar year in the building's local market.

 Your goal is to build the best predictive model possible for _revenue per square foot per calendar year_, and to use this model to quantify the average change in rental income per square foot (whether in absolute or percentage terms) associated with green certification, holding other features of the building constant.
 (This might entail, for example, a partial dependence plot, depending on what model you work with here.)
-Note that revenue per square foot per year is the product of two terms: rent and leasing_rate!
+Note that revenue per square foot per year is the product of two terms: `rent` and `leasing_rate`!
 This reflects the fact that, for example, high-rent buildings with low occupancy may not actually bring in as much revenue as lower-rent buildings with higher occupancy.

 You can choose whether to consider LEED and EnergyStar separately or to collapse them into a single "green certified" category.
 You can use any modeling approaches in your toolkit (regression, variable selection, trees, etc), and you should also feel free to do any feature engineering you think helps improve the model.
 Just make sure to explain what you've done.

 Write a short report, no more than the equivalent of about 4 pages, detailing your methods, modeling choice, and conclusions.

 ## Predictive model building: California housing

 The data in [CAhousing.csv](../data/CAhousing.csv) containts data at the census-tract level on residential housing in the state of California.
 Each row is a [census tract](https://libguides.lib.msu.edu/tracts), and the columns are as follows: